-Whether you enjoy renting a boat for the day or planning a guided adventure, Kiawah Island provides guests the ability to do both.
-One company that rents boats is Bohicket Creek Boat Rentals, which offers 19-foot Sea Pro Bay boats.
+Whether renting a boat for the day or planning a guided adventure, Kiawah Island provides guests the ability to do both.
+One company that rents boats is Bohicket Marina, which offers 19-foot Sea Pro Bay boats.
 Each boat comes equipped with a 115-mph Yahama engine, GPS, two-way radios and safety gear.
 While boating, families can spend a full day fishing, dolphin watching, sightseeing and cruising the area.

 It wouldn’t be a beach vacation without fishing with an expert.
 Top-rated Sonny Boy Charters provides everything families need to do just that.
-Lead by Captain Brad, a U.S. Coastguard Certified Captain and native resident, guests can head into the water and try offshore, nearshore or inshore fishing.
-Some fish species in the area include sharks, red fish, trout, snapper, cobia and grouper, to name a few.
-Couples should also book a sunset cruise for a more romantic experience, and beer and wine are permitted on this tour.
+Lead by Captain Brad, a U.S. Coastguard Certified Captain and native resident, guests head into the water and try offshore, nearshore or inshore fishing.
+Some fish species include red fish, trout, snapper, cobia and grouper, to name a few.
+Couples should book a sunset cruise for a more romantic experience, and beer and wine are permitted on this tour.

 Another top fishing charter in the Kiawah Island area is SaltFisher Charters.
-This company is also managed by a longtime local, Captain Mike, who has fished the Charleston area for 40 years.
-With SaltFisher Charters, families can fish, look for dolphins, watch birds and take history tours of the harbor.
+This company is also managed by local Captain Mike who has fished the Charleston area for 40 years.
+With SaltFisher Charters, families fish, look for dolphins, watch birds and take history tours of the harbor.